About the Programme

 This interdisciplinary programme aims to provide you with an advanced understanding of contemporary issues in East and South-East Asia so that you will have the knowledge and concrete skills necessary to understand and assess social, cultural, economic and political developments in the region.

-You choose your country or a region of focus in East and South-East Asia, but also read courses that are more general and deal with cross-regional issues.
+You read courses that are general and deal with cross-regional issues but you also get the opportunity during the second semester to take an interdisciplinary course on a country or region in East and South-East Asia that you want to focus on.
 The curriculum enables you to specialise based on your regional, thematic, and disciplinary focus and to critically examine and discuss issues within the field of East and South-East Asia.
-During the fourth semester you will have the possibility to travel to Asia to carry out fieldwork and collect material for your master thesis.
+During the fourth semester, you will have the possibility to travel to Asia to carry out fieldwork and collect material for your master's thesis.

-As a student on this programme, you will:
+As a student in this programme, you will:

 - Learn to analyse complex issues related to social, cultural, political and economic developments in East and South-East Asia.